ENCCS/gpu-programming/content/7-gpu-levels.rst

     There is no thread synchronization at ``gang`` level, which means there maybe a risk of race condition.
     The programmer could add clauses like ``num_gangs``, ``num_workers`` and ``vector_length`` within the parallel region to specify the number of gangs, workers and vector length.
-The optimal numbers are highly archetecture dependent though.
+The optimal numbers are highly architecture-dependent though.

 #.. image:: img/gang_worker_vector.png